-Get Inspired: How to get into Football
+Get Inspired: How to get into football

 The cup started in 2015, and allows five-a-side teams to enter under a range of categories, encompassing youngsters, older competitors and those with disabilities.

-More than 6,000 teams entered the 2017 tournament and is covered by live text commentaries and a round-by-round programme on the red button and iPlayer.
+More than 6,000 teams entered the 2018 tournament and was covered by live text commentaries.

-You can find all the best action from this year's competition here.

 Women's football